-LTX-315 is a novel oncolytic peptide that has been designed de novo based on the structure–activity relationship of host defense peptides.
-The oncolytic effect of LTX-315 involves a unique immunogenic cell death targeting the mitochondria with subsequent release of danger-associated molecules.
-This initial targeting of the mitochondria is followed by disintegration of other cytoplasmic organelles resulting in the effective release of additional danger signals and a broad repertoire of tumor antigens leading to lysis of plasma membrane (necrosis).
-Through this mode of action, LTX 315 creates an essential premise for tumour specific polyclonal T cell responses.
+The oncolytic effect of LTX-315 involves a unique immunogenic cell death targeting cytoplasmic organelles.
+This results in the effective release of additional danger signals and a broad repertoire of tumor antigens leading to lysis of plasma membrane (necrosis).

 Figure 1: LTX-315 trigger necrotic cell death.
 U2OS osteosarcoma cells treated with LTX-315 adopted a necrotic morphology with absent plasma membranes and vacuolated cyto-plasms (Forveille et al, Cell Cycle.
 2015)

 Figure 2: LTX-315 induces immunogenic cell death in cancer cells.
 When treated with LTX-315, dying cancer cells release damage-associated molecular patterns (DAMP) such as calreticulin, ATP, HMGB1, mitochondria-derived DNA (mtDNA) and formyl peptides (FMIT).
 DAMPs bind to specific receptors on antigen-presenting cells such as dendritic cells (DC) and promotes their maturation and engulfment of tumor-antigens with subsequent presentation to T cells and execution of effective immune response (Zhou et al, and Eike et al, Oncotarget, 2015, Zhou et al, Cell Death and Disease, 2016, Sveinbjørnsson et al, Future Medicinal Chemistry, 2017)